 The new legislation will create family unity and expand access to green cards to spouses and children of legal permanent residents.

 Temporary Protected Status (TPS)

 Those designated for TPS or Deferred Enforcement Departure (DED), who have been physically present in the US since January 1, 2017, would be eligible for permanent residence.

 Non-US citizens who entered the US as children, including DACA recipients, would be eligible for permanent residence if they meet some criteria.

 Spouses and children of H-1B visa holders would be eligible for green cards.
 Their children will be protected from aging out of the system.

 Workers who have worked on various agro-related services for at least 2,300 hours or five years can apply directly for a green card.

 The new immigration and green card law would reduce the number of years it takes to be a full US citizen from 5 to 3 years for all LPR status holders.
 It also aims to address the issue of border security.
-As these legal matters are intricate, it’s always advised to seek the help of a local Google verified immigration attorney.
+As these legal matters are intricate, it’s always advised to seek the help of a professional and experienced immigration attorney.